EFRAG VSME Template Guide: What UK SMEs Need to Know

 If you can pull together your energy bills, HR records, and policy documents, you can complete the Basic Module.
 No specialist tools required.

-- Business model description -- what you do, where, and how sustainability connects to your operations
+- Business model, strategy, and sustainability practices -- what you do, where, and how sustainability connects to your operations and future initiatives

 How UK SMEs can use the VSME template alongside questionnaire responses